 How Much Does Junk Removal Cost?

 That’s the question.
 And it’s not an easy one to answer.
 Junk removal cost are based on volume and measured in truck space.
-To start the conversation.
-To easily provide an accurate quote, we created this calculator.
+To start the conversation and to more easily provide an accurate quote, we created this calculator.
 It’ll estimate load size.
 Give it a try.
-And then contact us so we can convert the load estimate to a cost estimate for you.
+And then contact us so we can convert the load estimate to a free junk removal quote for you.

 Junk Removal Load Size Calculator

 More on junk removal pricing...

 Junk removal prices are based on volume and measured in truck space.
 We have a few different truck and trailer setups.
 Different jobs require different tools and jobs are priced accordingly.

 When thinking about junk removal costs, there are a few variables to consider.

 1. Space- The most obvious is physical space.
 We are routing jobs based on usable space.
 When we arrive at a job and depending on what we’re hauling, we will tightly pack and sometimes breakdown items to maximize all available space.
 We do not dump or offload after every job.
 We try to consolidate as many dump or donation runs as we can.

 2. Weight- Dump fees are based on weight.
 The pricing structure accounts for regular weight proportional to the truck space.
 Every once in a while, an extremely heavy load could become a pricing factor.

 3. Time- The pricing structure also accounts for time on the job.
 The bigger the job, the more time it takes.
 It is important to remember that there are 2 sides of the job.
 The pickup that takes place in sight of the customer and the travel and drop off that happens once we leave the job site.
 In most cases, we do not charge an hourly rate for junk removal.
 Time is accounted for within the pricing model.